yuanfang313/CIM642_Physical_Computing/MidtermProject.md

 ## 1-2.
 Briefly explain why did you want to make this project?

-The reason that I want to make this project is that I want to exlore how to influence my audience emotionly.
+The reason that I wanted to make this project is that I want to exlore how to influence my audiences emotionly.

+And among all the senses of mankind, Sight, Hearing, Tough, Smell and Taste, as there are already so many products or artistic works related with the first two, the sense I'm most interested in currently is "Touch" or its combinations with other senses.

 In the process of **"hatch" or "wake up"** the egg, I expect some emotions are also **"hatching" or "waking up"** inside themselves.

 ### 1-2-1.
 Who are the stakeholders?

-Basically, my project is an egg that provides an experience of hatching it for visitors in the exhibitions.
-But it also can be a toy for children.
+Any human beings.

 ### 1-2-2.
 Find 3 inspiring projects